ddmsd/ddmsd.github.io/_posts/2017-11-10-Python-Cyclomatic-Complexity.md

 toc: true
 ---

-The post presents several scenarios with high CC and the ways to decrease it in Python.
+This post presents several scenarios with high CC and the ways to decrease it in Python.